Are you jealous, possessive or controlling of your partner? if you are, it could be damaging your current and future relationships.

 Being possessive is often a mask for having low self esteem.
 It can also indicate issues with controlling emotions, jealously being an obvious one, also generally having issues with trust.
 Wanting to know where your partner is and what they are doing 24 7 is subtly or not so subtly saying many things.

 Looking into the why in more detail

-Jealousy is an absolutely normal and healthy emotion to feel and it can actually do your relationship good from showing it from time to time, it shows your partner that you care, which is complimentary.
+Jealousy is an absolutely normal and healthy emotion to feel.
+It can actually do your relationship good from showing it from time to time, it shows your partner that you care, which is complimentary.
 Like anything it only becomes an issue when the jealousy becomes excessive and starts to become life restricting for the both of you.

 Why is jealousy a problem for some more than others?

 We are all different and some of us have a greater control of our emotions than others.
 This is more of a problem when we are young because we simply have less experience dealing with strong emotions.
 With time and experience our emotional control naturally improves, however it still depends on a person’s genetics, personality traits and life experiences.

 Men are usually not as in touch with their emotions, due to differences in personality traits between the genders.
 For this reason men are usually worse at dealing with strong emotions when they arise, such as jealousy.
 This is why it’s usually the man that has issues with controlling their partner.
 Studies suggest that emotions are more likely to be an inferior function in men than women.

 Having a low self image leads to feeling insecure, and insecurities often trigger and increase jealousy.
 People who do suffer with jealousy due to self image issues are not aware that their excessive jealousy stems from their insecurities.
 This lack of self awareness often leads to a person blaming their partner, for example accusing them of being too flirty or even unfaithful because it’s the only way that they can understand their feelings of jealousy.